 We require interns to have at least one full year of experience on a working farm and working horticulture knowledge.
 Professional photography experience is a plus.
-We ask that you bring John Navazio's book The Organic Seed Grower: A Farmer's Guide to Vegetable Seed Production and study it during your internship.
-We ask everyone to be positive, on time, accurate, ask questions when you don't know, work hard and be professional.
+We ask that you have read The Organic Seed Grower by John Navazio prior to arriving.
+Also recommended reading Breed Your Own Vegetable Varieties by Carol Deppe.
+Please buy your books from our store.
+We ask everyone to be positive, on time, accurate, ask questions when you don't know, work hard, care for the farm and be professional.

-We pay full-season interns a small monthly stipend plus housing.
+We pay full-season interns a monthly stipend plus onsite housing.
 Interns live independently and cook for themselves.
-There is limited farm produce available from time to time.
-We offer onsite housing.
-Shower and bath facilities are indoors.
+Intern garden plot space is available.
+Housing may be available during the off-season to individuals we ask to come back for an additional year, expanded employment or farm management.
+Shower and bath facilities are indoors, kitchen outdoors.

-This educational opportunity is offered through the Southern Oregon Permaculture Institute, 501(C)(3).
-Interns may also take the summer Permaculture Design Certificate course (PDC) at a reduced price.
+Internship educational opportunities are offered through the Southern Oregon Permaculture Institute, 501(C)(3).
+If offered, interns may take the summer Permaculture Design Certificate course (PDC) at a reduced price.

 We are looking to develop long-term relationships with seed growers.
 We focus on variety trailing and rely on you our seed grower partners.
 Here are somethings for new seed growers to consider: